whew/kanjitext/README.md

 ![642](/screenshots/notepad%2B%2B_n4T8iihUj7.png?raw=true)

-I don't think you can really learn with this.
-But adding new cards or training in kanji recognition with it - why not?
+I don't think you can really *learn* with this.
+But adding new cards or training kanji recognition with it - why not?